 Code is any form of information that executes business logic.

 So for example, the part of a navigation application that computes the faster route between two points is code.
 In this example, this is a part of the application that’s inherent to its function.
-You might say that this is what makes your application stand out between all other navigation applications.
+You might say that this is what makes your application stand out among all other navigation applications.
 And as such, you might want to protect that code.

 For different platforms, and in different circumstances, what we just defined as code will be contained in different forms in the application.
 Mobile app obfuscation helps you keep your code secure and private.

 Alternatively, compile-time obfuscation is meaningless for an executable that already exists.